e-j-w/G4TIP/README.md

 ### ROOT

 ROOT trees are used to store simulated data.
+The code is tested with v6.x, but earlier versions may work.
 You may already have this set up (in that case just make sure that the environment variables are correctly defined).
 If not, ROOT should be built from source:

 [ROOT source code](https://root.cern.ch/downloading-root)